By Ray Schultz

 It was a fine companion piece to Forensic and the Navigators.
 But the new Western direction wasn’t clear at the time.
 What was obvious was that Shepard wanted to be more than a playwright: There he was in the lobby, playing drums with the Holy Modal Rounders.

 I didn’t get it: would Pinter or Beckett do this?
-Probably not.
-But I later realized that Shepard had a rock ‘n roll sensibility, not a trait I admired.
+But I later realized that Shepard had a rock ‘n roll sensibility, not a trait I admired in a playwright.
 It came out in The Melodrama Play (a bad play), The Tooth of Crime (a great play) and Cowboy Mouth, the piece he wrote and performed in with Patti Smith.

 And it emerged when he accompanied Bob Dylan on a tour.
-I wondered why a talent like Shepard had to cozy up to Bob Dylan.
+I wondered why a talent like Shepard had to cozy up to a rock star.
 But his onscreen presence in the resulting documentary led to his getting a role in Terrence Malick’s Days of Heaven, in which he was a quiet, haunting figure.
 And he was off on his movie career.

 In True West, in which two adult brothers battle it out, exchange roles and are pulled apart by their mother as they grapple on the floor, one rejects a dinner plate showing the capital of Montana.
 In effect, he says, “I don’t want to see Montana when I’m eating.
 When I’m eating, I’m here.”